danharrin/monorepo-split-github-action/README.md

 Based heavily on [cpina/github-action-push-to-another-repository](https://github.com/cpina/github-action-push-to-another-repository), with focus on automated monorepo splits.

-How does the result look like?
+### How does the Split Result Look Like?

 This repository splits tests into [symplify/monorepo-split-github-action-test](https://github.com/symplify/monorepo-split-github-action-test) repository.

+Not on every commit, but only if contents of `/tests/packages/some-package` directory changes.

+Try it yourself - send PR with change in that directory.

 ## Example